 Getting Started

-The MPCVault Platform API is built upon gRPC, a powerful, open-source RPC framework developed by Google.
-It offers several advantages compared to a JSON API interface:
+The MPCVault Platform API is built primarily on gRPC, a high-performance, open-source RPC framework developed by Google.
+It offers several advantages over traditional JSON-based APIs:

 Examples